 If you are interested in determining the cause of death, we can offer a post-mortem examination or necropsy if requested.
 Laboratory samples may be submitted as needed to aid in the diagnosis.
 Remember, 911 VETS PriVET will never sell or donate deceased pets for use in scientific experiments or for use in commerce.

 How do I cope with the loss of my friend?

 It is never an easy process losing a member of the family.
 Our pet companions have given us unconditional love and a life filled with joy.
 There are no universal answers for everyone.
-We hope the following will assist you in your time of grief.
+That being said, most people deal with the loss through:

 You are not alone.
-Please also feel free to discuss your feelings with friends and family.
-If you have any questions about the euthanasia process, or an opinion regarding the timing of such, we offer free phone consultation for this issue: 1-310-477-4140.
+Please feel free to discuss your feelings with friends and family.
+If you have any questions about the euthanasia process, or an opinion regarding the timing of such, our team at 911 VETS PriVET offers a free phone consultation for this issue.

 - American Veterinary Medical Association

 - UC Davis Veterinary Medicine Pet Loss Resources